 A hurry-cane country:

 The locals in the country are always in a hurry!
-In 2007, CNN had conducted a survey to find out cities which have the ‘fastest-walking people’.
+In 2007, CNN had conducted a survey to find out cities that have the ‘fastest-walking people’.
 And behold, Singapore came out on the top!
 There you go!
 If you find your guide hurrying along to different attractions, don’t blame him!
 It’s in his genes!

 It doesn’t allow you to watch ‘A Clockwork Orange’: